smcclab/smc-course/index.md

 instruments, compositions, and performances.

 {:.warn-box}
-This is the course formerly known as Laptop Ensemble!
-The website is currently being (slightly) revised for 2023!
+This is the course formerly known as **Laptop Ensemble**!
+You're joining at a great time because we're expanding to cater for more students (equals more fun) and adding more content for 2023!

 ## How to enrol